duncandegwa/files-and-exception-in-python/index.md

 Since Python cannot divide a number by zero, it reports an error in the trace-back, *ZeroDivisionError*, which is an exception object.
 This kind of object responds to a scenario where Python can’t do what we asked it to.

-In case you think of an error occurring use the try-except block to handle the exception that might be raised.
+If you think of an error occurring use the *try-except* block to control the exception that may be raised.

 To handle the ZeroDivisionError exception use a try-except block like this: